-Watching some of the beginning and intermediate level players warming up for their matches made me think that there is a confusion in regard to what should a player accomplish first.
-Power seems to be an important role for some of the less experienced players…
+Watching some of the beginning and intermediate-level players warming up for their matches made me think that there is a confusion in regard to what a player should accomplish first.
+Power seems to be a priority for some of the less experienced players…

-A few days ago I overheard a conversation between my younger daughter who was explaining to her mother that “everybody can hit hard; the good players know how to control the ball!”.
-That pleased me knowing that she paid attention to my coaching. 🙂
+A few days ago, I overheard a conversation between my younger daughter who was explaining to her mother that “everybody can hit hard; the good players know how to control the ball!”.
+That pleased me to know that she paid attention to my coaching. 🙂

 So what are the priorities in tennis?

 1. Consistency – players should first develop the ability to hit the ball over the net and inside the lines.